14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 Crochet Hook Sizes

 Crochet hook sizes vary based on the material, brand, and country that the hook was produced in.
-You can usually find the hook size directly on your crochet hook.
+You can usually find the crochet needle size directly on your crochet hook.
 There will either be a number or a letter, or sometimes both.

 If you find that your crochet stitches are too loose, then go down a hook size.
 A general rule of thumb is that your yarn and hook should somewhat correspond with each other.
 For example, smaller yarn uses a smaller hook and a larger hook is used for bulky yarn.

 Steel hooks are also known as "thread hooks" and should only be used for fine lace thread.
 They come in numbered sizes that get larger as the number gets smaller.
-The sizes vary from the 0.6 mm thickness of the size 14 to the 3 mm thickness of the size 00.
+These crochet hook sizes vary from the 0.6 mm thickness of the size 14 to the 3 mm thickness of the size 00.

 Learn what you can make with "G" and "H" crochet hook sizes!